apache/kylin/website/_docs21/tutorial/cube_spark.md

 {% endhighlight %}

-After Kylin is started, access Kylin web, edit the "kylin_sales" cube, in the "Advanced Setting" page, change the "Cube Engine" from "MapReduce" to "Spark (Beta)":
+After Kylin is started, access Kylin web, edit the "kylin_sales" cube, in the "Advanced Setting" page, change the "Cube Engine" from "MapReduce" to "Spark":

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/1_cube_engine.png)